Buying Bikes

 LICENCE / REGISTERING A BIG BIKE IN THAILAND:

 Big bike rego in Thailand is a very touchy subject.
-You see a lot of bikes up-country without a number plate, but without a plate your bike is technically illegal; & if you’re in Bangkok / Pattaya / Phuket, the police will give you a hard time.
-Elsewhere up-country it does not seem to be such a problem, but you can’t leave the country on an unregistered motorcycle.
+You see many bikes up-country without a number plate, but without a plate, your motorcycle is technically illegal; & if you’re in Bangkok / Pattaya / Phuket, the police will give you a hard time.
+Up-country transportation does not seem to be such a problem elsewhere, but you can’t leave the country on an unregistered motorcycle.

-If the bike is not already legally registered, expect to pay at least 50 -70,000 baht for a licence plate & have to wait a 4-6 weeks for the ownership book to come through.
+If the bike is not already legally registered, expect to pay at least 50 -70,000 baht for a licence plate and wait 4-6 weeks for the ownership book to come through.

-If you’re buying a 2nd hand bike from a grey importer, try to get one already with a plate, or buy from a reputable shop that is selling bikes with plates already.
+If you’re buying a second-hand bike from a grey importer, try to get one already with a plate or purchase from a reputable shop that sells bikes with plates.

-If you deal with a shop that is not selling bikes with plates, they are probably not right inside the system dealing with bike rego.
-And after you have plonked down your money for the promised bike rego, they may well encounter problems beyond their control & either ask for more money or delays in supplying the rego / recycled book with the bike having engine & frame numbers re-stamped to match up with an old book / bike that was previously registered.
+If you deal with a shop not selling bikes with plates, they are probably not right inside the system dealing with bike rego.
+After you have plonked down your money for the promised bike rego, they may well encounter problems beyond their control & either ask for more money or delays in supplying the rego / recycled book with the bike having engine & frame numbers re-stamped to match up with an old book/bike that was previously registered.

-If you buy a bike that is not registered record the engine & frame number to keep an exact record of your bike model for ordering parts later on when it does not have the same engine & frame number.
+If you buy a bike that is not registered, record the engine and frame number to keep an exact record of your bike model for ordering parts later when it does not have the same engine and frame number.

 There are dealers who claim their books for grey import 2nd hand bikes are new and not recycled, how they manage this I don’t know.
 The rego crunch always comes when you either need to renew your bike rego or transfer the place of Read some GT Rider Board Bike Rego experiences and comments: